Choosing a Model

-Musical spoons come in many shapes and sizes.
-Several factors influence the sound the spoons make, as well as how easy it is to play them.
+Musical spoons can come in different shapes and sizes.
+Several factors influence the sound produced by the spoons, as well as how they are played and how easy they are to play.

 Dimensions of spoons and resonance box